-As of 2019, the Hispanic/Latino populations constitute the largest ethnic groups in the United States at 60.5 million [222].
-Women comprise more than one-half of the total Latino population [209].
-Hispanics, along with African Americans, are more likely than whites to be among the working poor.
-More than 15% of all Hispanics and 16% of Hispanic women reported working full-time but earning poverty-level wages [209].
+As of 2020, the Hispanic/Latino populations constitute the second largest ethnic group in the United States at 62.1 million [222].
+Women comprise more than one-half of the total Latino population [208].
+Hispanics, along with African Americans, are more likely than White Americans to be among the working poor.
+More than 15% of all Hispanics and 16% of Hispanic women reported working full-time but earning poverty-level wages [208].

-Cancer, heart disease, and stroke are the three leading causes of death among Hispanic women [188].
-Hispanic women are 40% more likely to be diagnosed with cervical cancer, and 20% more likely to die from it compared with white women, yet Hispanic women undergo significantly fewer Pap tests [223; 224].
-Hispanic women who have been in the United States for less than 10 years are less likely to have had a Pap test in the last three years compared with those who have been in the country 10 or more vears.
+Cancer, heart disease, and stroke are the first, second, and fourth leading causes of death among Hispanic women, respectively [187].
+Hispanic women are 40% more likely to be diagnosed with cervical cancer, and 30% more likely to die from it compared with White women, yet Hispanic women undergo significantly fewer Pap tests [223; 224].
+Hispanic women who have been in the United States for less than 10 years are less likely to have had a Pap test in the last three years compared with those who have been in the country 10 or more years.
 Hispanic girls have one of the highest rates of HPV vaccination; however, overall rates remain low [224].
 Healthcare providers can help improve these rates by emphasizing the importance of completing the vaccination series [224].
 More than one in nine Hispanic women have diabetes, including many who are unaware that they have the disease, and approximately one-half of Hispanic women are obese [213].
-Approximately one in four Hispanic women have high blood pressure (a main risk factor for stroke), and nearly one-half do not have it controlled.
+More than one in three Hispanic women have high blood pressure (a main risk factor for stroke), and nearly one-half do not have it controlled.
 To help Hispanic women manage stroke risk, healthcare providers should emphasize lifestyle changes, such as healthy eating, getting regular physical activity, and managing other health conditions, particularly diabetes and obesity [213].

 Aspects of culture that can influence the health of Hispanic women include religion, folk healing, and family mores.
 These aspects dictate that Hispanics should first try home remedies, seek the advice of family and friends, or engage folk healers before turning to professional healthcare providers.
-Even when they engage the help of healthcare providers, Hispanics may continue to complement their care with traditional medicines or alternative therapies [209].
+Even when they engage the help of healthcare providers, Hispanics may continue to complement their care with traditional medicines or alternative therapies [208].